Labor Day is coming up. Do you need 3-Day Weekend ideas? Bring your family and visit Ruby’s Inn for a mini vacation.

 If you are interested in a light hike, visit Mossey Cave!
 Located 3 miles east of Ruby’s Inn.
 Mossey Cave Trail is an easy 0.9 mile walk to a mysterious, watery oasis in this desert region.
 The trail offers a wonderful view of the canyon and ends at an alcove covered in moss created by the natural springs seeping through the sandstone.
 Let your kids play in the water to keep cool.

-For dinner on your last night, visit Ebenezer’s Barn & Grill for a delicious chuck-wagon BBQ meal and live entertainment from our Bryce Canyon Wranglers.
+After dinner on your last night, visit Ebenezer’s Barn & Grill for live entertainment from our Bryce Canyon Wranglers.